-This classic Mai Tai is a Hawaiian favorite.
+This pineapple Mai Tai is a Hawaiian favorite.
 This simple drink recipe comes with easy instructions for making a single cocktail or a pitcher – perfect for parties!

 Rick and I love going to Hawaii.
 Actually we’re very lucky in the fact that Rick has to go there for business at least once a year.
 And I get to just veg out and chill.